lf94/summonscript/README.md

 And that's literally all to it.
 How you want to setup the rest of your environment is completely up to you.
 For example, in my editor, I type `:cad` and it starts the viewer and opens a new file.
+On save, it runs the script so the viewer updates.

 ## Background